nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Cytotoxic:** Pertaining to the property of causing cell death, especially in the context of cancer treatment.

-### Expanded Definition and Usage\nDaunorubicin is a cornerstone in the pharmacological management of acute leukemias, significantly improving survival rates when used appropriately.
+### Expanded Definition and Usage:
+Daunorubicin is a cornerstone in the pharmacological management of acute leukemias, significantly improving survival rates when used appropriately.
 Its efficacy, combined with a careful assessment of the potential side effects and the development of resistance, underscores the ongoing need for research and innovation in its application.
 The use of daunorubicin is typically tailored to the individual patient\'s condition, incorporating factors like the specific type of leukemia, overall health, and response to previous treatments.